-What is one of the most common ways for invasive plants to spread along trails to backcountry hiking areas?
-On our shoes!
-Seeds, rhizones, and animal eggs can travel in soil found on the bottom of our hiking boots and gear.
-Using something as simple as a boot brush station to clean footwear before and after a hike can limit the spread of invasive species like garlic mustard or nvasive jumping worms that can quickly outcompete native species, shifting the balance of woodland ecosystems.
+Hitching a ride on outdoor gear is one of the most common ways terrestrial invasive species are spread along trails in backcountry hiking areas.
+Seeds, rhizomes, and animal eggs can easily attach to hiking boots, backpacks, and other gear and be transported to new locations.
+Using something as simple as a boot brush station to clean footwear before and after a hike can help prevent the spread of invasive species like garlic mustard or jumping worms, which can quickly outcompete native species and shift the balance of natural ecosystems.

-In aquatic ecosystems invasive zooplankton, larvae, plants, and didymo can travel to new water ways on fishing gear, boots, and waders.
-It is vital to clean, drain, and dry all boats and gear when moving from one water body to the next to prevent the spread of invasive species when you recreate.
-In the Adirondacks along the west branch of the AuSable River, the AuSable River Association supplies anglers with free wader wash stations to clean boots and fishing gear when utilitzing this important waterway.
+Invasive zooplankton, larvae, plants, and didymo most often travels to new waterways via watercraft, fishing gear, boots, and waders.
+It is therefore vital for all water recreationists to clean, drain, and dry all boats and gear before and after using a waterbody to help prevent the spread of invasive species.
+Along the West Branch of the AuSable River in the Adirondacks, the AuSable River Association supplies anglers with free wader wash stations to clean boots and fishing gear when using this important waterway.